RAD LOSS ALERT: ROSEN, A LEADING INVESTOR RIGHTS LAW FIRM, Encourages Rite Aid Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action Filed by the Firm – RAD

-/EIN News/ -- NEW YORK, April 22, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Rite Aid Corporation (NYSE: RAD) between April 26, 2018 and March 13, 2023, both dates inclusive (the “Class Period”), of the important May 19, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, April 22, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Rite Aid Corporation RAD between April 26, 2018 and March 13, 2023, both dates inclusive (the "Class Period"), of the important May 19, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Rite Aid securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.